General Terms and Conditions Carriers (GTC)

 b. the User possesses the knowledge, the resources, experience and personnel necessary to perform his job in a professional, safe and reliable way and within agreed timeframes;

 c. the User possesses all the permits, licenses and approvals required by law to operate his businesses in connection with the Service.

 5.3.
 The User will not (attempt to) bypass the use of the Service and/or to avoid any payment obligations towards Quicargo (including suspending payments or, without the prior approval of Quicargo, settle payments).

 6.1.
 Responsibility of Quicargo – The Carrier accepts that it is the sole responsibility of Quicargo to point out to the Carrier his obligations under these GTC (including annex 1).
 It is not the responsibility of Quicargo to make sure or to verify that the carrier will meet his obligations under these GTC.
 Quicargo cannot guarantee that the Carrier will meet his obligations towards Quicargo, the shipper or other parties.

 6.2.
 The Carrier declares to Quicargo that he will honor his obligations under these GTC and specifically, as listed in annex 1, towards Quicargo and/or the Shipper and/or third parties.

 6.3.
-Failure – If the Carrier fails to honor its obligations pursuant to these GTC (including annex 1) or as included in de Algemene Vervoer Condities 2002, version 2015 (AVC), or fails to do so within the agreed timeline, the following applies:
+Failure – If the Carrier fails to honor its obligations pursuant to these GTC (including annex 1) or as included in de Algemene Vervoer Condities 2002, version 2015 (AVC), or as included in the CMR conditions, or fails to do so within the agreed timeline, the following applies: